laojianzi/laojianzi/README.md

 #### ⭐ Recent Stars

-- [maxence-charriere/go-app](https://github.com/maxence-charriere/go-app) - A package to build progressive web apps with Go programming language and WebAssembly. (today)
+- [maxence-charriere/go-app](https://github.com/maxence-charriere/go-app) - A package to build progressive web apps with Go programming language and WebAssembly.
+(1 day ago)
 - [danielmiessler/fabric](https://github.com/danielmiessler/fabric) - fabric is an open-source framework for augmenting humans using AI.
-It provides a modular framework for solving specific problems using a crowdsourced set of AI prompts that can be used anywhere. (today)
+It provides a modular framework for solving specific problems using a crowdsourced set of AI prompts that can be used anywhere.
+(1 day ago)
 - [getAsterisk/deepclaude](https://github.com/getAsterisk/deepclaude) - A high-performance LLM inference API and Chat UI that integrates DeepSeek R1&#39;s CoT reasoning traces with Anthropic Claude models.
-(1 day ago)
+(2 days ago)
-- [jmoiron/sqlx](https://github.com/jmoiron/sqlx) - general purpose extensions to golang&#39;s database/sql (1 day ago)
+- [jmoiron/sqlx](https://github.com/jmoiron/sqlx) - general purpose extensions to golang&#39;s database/sql (2 days ago)
 - [redpanda-data/console](https://github.com/redpanda-data/console) - Redpanda Console is a developer-friendly UI for managing your Kafka/Redpanda workloads.
 Console gives you a simple, interactive approach for gaining visibility into your topics, masking data, managing consumer groups, and exploring real-time data with time-travel debugging.
-(1 day ago)
+(2 days ago)

 #### 👯 Check out some of my recent followers